M A T T H E W

 ω.
 This saying is commonly reported among the Jews (28:15)

-ω. and, behold, I am with you every day, unto the end of the world.
+ω. and, behold, I am with you every day, unto the consummation of the age.’

 (28:20)